Defending champions Haryana Steelers eye back-to-back PKL titles - www.lokmattimes.com

 Manpreet Singh, one of the most successful coaches in PKL history, will continue as head coach of the Steelers after guiding them to their maiden PKL triumph last season.
 Under his guidance, the Steelers earlier finished runners-up in Season 10.

-A former Pro Kabaddi champion as a player with Patna Pirates, Manpreet began his coaching journey on a brilliant note after he led Gujarat Giants to back-to-back PKL finals in Seasons 5 and 6, as per a press release.
+A former Pro Kabaddi champion as a player with Patna Pirates, Manpreet began his coaching journey on a brilliant note after he led Gujarat Giants to back-to-back PKL finals in Seasons 5 and 6.

 Having retained their title-winning core ahead of the PKL Season 12 Player Auction, the Steelers have added 10 players at the auction to bolster their squad.
 With a total amount of Rs 4.983 crore, the Steelers have built a strong squad to challenge for the title.
 Let’s assess the strengths and weaknesses of the squad before their title defence begins in Season 12.